Senior Citizen & People With Disabilities Tax Programs

 - Your annual household disposable income does not exceed $51,549

-- Your application must include proof of your age or disability
+- Your application must include proof of your age or disability and combined disposable income

 You are not eligible to defer if you have only shared ownership in cooperative housing, a life estate, a lease for life, or a revocable trust.